-What Is Achilles Tendonitis?
+What is Achilles tendonitis?

-Strenuous exercise, jumping, and climbing are all movements that can strain the tendon and calf muscles, causing an inflammation known as tendonitis.
-The injury to the Achilles can be mild, requiring only rest and over-the-counter anti-inflammatory drugs, or severe, necessitating surgical repair of the damaged tendon.
-Chronic Achilles tendonitis can lead to micro tears in the tissue (tendinosis), which weaken the tendon and put it at risk for severe damage, such as a tear or rupture.
+An injury to the Achilles can be mild, requiring only rest and over-the-counter anti-inflammatory drugs, or severe, necessitating surgical repair of the damaged tendon.
+In addition, chronic Achilles tendonitis can lead to micro tears in the tissue (tendinosis) that weaken the tendon and put it at risk for severe damage, such as a tear or rupture.

 Inflammation of the Achilles tendon is most often the result of repeated movements associated with physical exercise.
+Strenuous exercise, jumping, and climbing are all movements that can strain the tendon and your calf muscles.

-- Implementing a new exercise regimen such as running uphill or climbing stairs
+- Implementing a new exercise regimen, such as running uphill or climbing stairs

 - Running on a hard or uneven surface